ova2/angular-development-with-primeng/chapter8/gmap/README.md

-### Integration with Google Map API and uses cases with GMap component
+### Integration with Google Map API and use cases with GMap component

 #### Prerequisites